 As with the 12 piece set, Tramontina offers: NSF certification, a lifetime warranty, induction compatibility, a mirror-finish, and performance very close to All-Clad.
 It's also oven and dishwasher safe.

-Best Smaller Set: Tramontina Tri-Ply Stainless 8-Piece Set (80116/544DS)
+Best Small Set: Tramontina Tri-Ply Clad 8-Piece Set (Chinese)

 If you're looking for a smaller set, the 8 piece set is a decent option.
 The Brazilian and Chinese sets have identical pieces in them, with the Brazilian set costing quite a bit more (though you do get stainless lids).